-Flexible fuel vehicles (FFVs) are designed to run on gasoline or a blend of up to 85% ethanol (E85).
-Except for a few engine and fuel system modifications, they are identical to gasoline-only models.
-FFVs experience no loss in performance when operating on E85.
-However, since ethanol contains less energy per volume than gasoline, FFVs typically get about 25-30% fewer miles per gallon when fueled with E85.1
+Flexible fuel vehicles (FFVs) are designed to run on gasoline or gasoline-ethanol blends of up to 85% ethanol (E85).1 Except for a few engine and fuel system modifications, they are identical to gasoline-only models.
+FFVs experience no loss in performance when operating on E85, and some generate more torque and horsepower than when operating on gasoline.
+However, since ethanol contains less energy per volume than gasoline, FFVs typically get about 15%–27% fewer miles per gallon when fuelled with E85.2

-FFVs have been produced since the 1980s, and dozens of models are currently available.
+FFVs have been produced since the 1990s, and more than one hundred models are currently available.
 Since FFVs look just like gasoline-only models, you may be driving an FFV and not even know it.

 Do You Have a Flex-Fuel Vehicle?

 Look for a Yellow Gas Cap or Fuel Filler Ring

 Most manufacturers started putting yellow gas caps on FFVs as of model year 2008 (2006 for General Motors).